-The management of hyperpituitarism is best done with an interprofessional team including the endocrine nurses.
+The management of hyperpituitarism is best done with an interprofessional team, including the endocrine nurses.
 To improve patient outcomes in patients with hyperpituitarism, it should never be assumed that there is excess secretion of only one hormone.
-While the initial tests should be directed at the suspected excess hormone, possible deficiencies of other pituitary hormones should also be considered and relevant testing performed.
+While the initial tests should be directed at the suspected excess hormone, possible deficiencies of other pituitary hormones should also be considered, and relevant testing performed.
 Leaving untreated hormonal excess is associated with high morbidity.

 The outcomes of patients with hyperpituitarism depend on the size of the lesion, presence of any neurological deficit, response to treatment, comorbidity, and patient age.
 Most patients with microadenoma have good outcomes.

 |||Zhuang Z,Liu X,Bao X,Pan B,Deng K,Yao Y,Lian W,Xing B,Zhu H,Lu L,Wang R,Feng M, Invasive ACTH-secreting pituitary macroadenoma in remission after transsphenoidal resection: A case report and literature review.
 Medicine.
 2018 Nov; [PubMed PMID: 30431585]|